 Now I enjoy painting to the degree I would enjoy, say, a root canal, but I’m determined!
 Because I’m distress-painting the furniture in this room with white paint, I’m thinking about maybe milk-washing this old piece of wood to tie the aged barn wood patina of the headboard with the distressed white of the other furniture.
 But then again I may leave it alone, it looks great like it is.
 Decisions, decisions… Whaddya think?

 C’mon by & sit a spell!
 Come hang out at our ~TMH~ Facebook Page – it’s like sitting in a front porch rocker with a glass of cold iced tea – lots of good folks sharing!
 You can also follow along on Pinterest, Twitter or GooglePlus.
 If you’d like to receive an email each time a new blog post goes live it’s EASY to subscribe to our

 * A word about our Affiliate Link – We are currently enrolled as an Amazon Affiliate.
-Occasionally I will insert an affiliate link into one of my posts if I think it may be of interest to you and both of the items linked in this post really help me often!
-I receive nothing from the manufacturer, but I love my Tattler lids & thought you might too.
+Occasionally I will insert an affiliate link into one of my posts if I think it may be of interest to you.
+Both of the items linked in this are things I use and love!
 If you click on any of my affiliate links and buy something (almost anything, not just what was linked) I get a small referral percentage from Amazon.
 But here’s the really important part – the price you pay for your items is UNCHANGED.

 When you buy something through the affiliate link it’s a great way to support this blog without anything coming out of your pocket.
 So please click often!